SamChou19815/sampl/README.md

-# SAPL
+# SAMPL - Sound And Modern Programming Language

-Sam's Advanced Programming Language.
 It is a JVM language that embraces the functional programming paradigm, which currently supports immutable data structures, null safety, pattern matching, currying, limited type inference, and limited interop with other JVM languages.

 ## Scope of this Project